DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 19. **General Data Distribution Shifts**

-One of the general data distribution shodts is **feature change**, such as when new features are added, older features are removed, or the set of all possible values of a feature changes.28 For example, your model was using years for the “age” feature, but now it uses months, so the range of this feature’s values has drifted.
+One of the general data distribution shifts is **feature change**, such as when new features are added, older features are removed, or the set of all possible values of a feature changes.28 For example, your model was using years for the “age” feature, but now it uses months, so the range of this feature’s values has drifted.
 One time, our team realized that our model’s